-- 1. Do the interview AFTER you have read some published sources on the topic, not before.
-You should have a good understanding of the basic issues involved.
-For example, if you are giving a persuasive speech on drinking and driving and you want to interview a state trooper, you should have gathered the statistics on the problem and information on the laws in your state from published sources or the Internet before interviewing the officer. - If you are interviewing a registered nurse who works in a mental health facility about the problems faced by those suffering from schizophrenia, you would want to be sure to understand the terminology of the disease, how prevalent it is, some information on causes, and how schizophrenia presents itself in a patient.
-You will be far more knowledgeable and ready to ask good questions if you have a foundation. - 2.
-Be sure you have chosen the right person.
-The easiest source for a speech on the topic may seem to be a professor at your college.
-However, the professor may think you are trying to get out of doing research in public sources, so we caution you not to go that direction.
-Also, your source should be an expert.
-Your friend may have an uncle with diabetes but that doesn't make your friend an expert on the subject. - 3.
-Make an appointment with the interviewee, and be on time for it.
-Likewise, assume that the person you are interviewing is busy and cannot give you lots of time.
-This assumption may be wrong, but it's better to go in with the expectation of limited time than to expect the person to speak with you for an hour. - 4.
+- Do the interview after you have read some published sources on the topic, not before.
+You should have a good understanding of the basic issues involved. - 2.
+Choose the right person: someone who has first-hand knowledge of the topic, is available and is willing to be interviewed. - 3.
+Make an appointment with the interviewee, and arrive on time. - 4.
+Assume that the person you are interviewing is busy and cannot give you lots of time.
+This assumption may be wrong, but it's better to go in with the expectation of limited time than to expect the person to speak with you for an hour. - 5.
 Prepare your questions in advance and have your questions in a logical order.
-Do not start with, "I have to give a speech on .
-What can you tell me about it?" - 5.
+Do not say, "I have to give a speech on .
+What can you tell me about it?" - 6.
 Ask the person for information you cannot get from other sources.
-For example, the interviewee will probably not know national statistics off the top of her head.
-She will know about her daily experience with the topic.
-The principal mentioned before will be able to talk about test score trends at her school, but not across the nation. - 6.
+The interviewee may not know national statistics off the top of her head.
+She will know about her daily experience with the topic. - 7.
 Be sure not to ask inappropriate, proprietary, or embarrassing questions.
-If you were interviewing a human resources officer about how the company trains employees to prevent safety hazards, he probably would not respond well to "How many workers' compensation claims has this company had to file this year?"
-You are not an investigative journalist.
-These folks are doing you a favor.

-7. Finally, write the person a thank-you note or email afterward.
-He or she has helped you out, writing a thank-you note is the right thing to do, and you might need to network with that professional later.
+Your interviewee should know that it's okay for them to refuse to answer if they are not comfortable. - 8.
+Finally, write the person a thank you note or email afterward.
+He or she has done you a big favor, and expressing your gratitude is a courteous gesture.
+It is also valuable to networking.
+Someday, your interviewee may be in the position to offer you a job.